Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Exchange currency System
 My client requires exchange currency system to know how much value she has as a cryptocurrency in a real money value.
-I thought about using exchange currency system by getting the live price data of LTC in both dollar and yen and calculating its value.
+I thought about using exchange currency system by using function with is getting LTC price data in dollar and yen via url api and if condition.

 I called the function get_ltc_price_usd that gets the rate of LTC coin by using CoinGecko api in dollar.
 As I refer the documentation of CoinGecko, I called the url to get the price of cryptocurrency, and set litecoin in us dollars in params in line 3 to 7.